sigp/eth2.0-resources/get_new_shuffling/README.md

 # Testing Code for "get_new_shuffling"

-This is a very, very piece of code to gather results from the `get_new_shuffling` function in the Eth 2.0 spec.
+This is a scrappy set of python scripts to gather results from the `get_new_shuffling` function in the Eth 2.0 spec.

 The spec updates frequently so you should make sure this version of code is